litvinav/garmata/README.md

     max_redirects: 10 # max for one iteration; default is 0 if not provided
     method: POST # any http method; uppercased but not validated (check for typos)
     body: '{ "hello": "world" }' # optional
-    insecure: false # default is false if not provided; allows insecure/self-signed certificates if true
+    insecure: false # if not provided false; allows insecure/self-signed certificates if true
     headers: # optional
-      # Garmata sets 2 common browser headers but override is possible.
-In case of duplicates the last wins.
+      # 2 common headers are set but override is possible.
+For duplicates the last key wins.
       accept: application/json # default is "*/*" as in most browsers
       accept-encoding: "" # default is "gzip, deflate, br" as in most browsers
     cookies: # optional; response set-cookie syntax (for easy copy paste)